 Stimulus checks: Could you get $1,200, $600 or nothing?

 Lawmakers are running out of time to pass another coronavirus relief package before Congress adjourns for the holidays.
-A major point of contention is whether the U.S. will offer Americans another round of stimulus checks, the direct cash payments that helped millions of households weather the economic crunch caused by pandemic.
+A major point of contention is whether any package will include another round of stimulus checks, the direct cash payments that helped millions of households weather the economic crunch caused by the coronavirus pandemic.

 A $908 billion bipartisan proposal would leave out stimulus payments, focusing instead on providing jobless workers with an additional $300 in weekly unemployment aid.
 On December 8, Treasury Secretary Steven Mnuchin also proposed a $916 billion package that would provide stimulus checks worth $600 per person, although it would cut back on unemployment aid, according to the Wall Street Journal.